ntwalibas/proto/README.md

 # Proto

-Proto is a very simple programming language that I intend to use to build other more fully-featured languages upon.
+Proto (for prototype and primitive) is a single-file programming language that I will be using as I play with different parts of a compiler and programming languages concepts.

-I kept it simple because for my side project in programming languages, I can just reuse the frontend provided here.
+It is also serves as a tool to help me learn and update my C++ knowledge.

+I intend to use it later to build something more fully featured upon it.

 ## Testing